WHAT IS PILATES?

 Joseph Pilates original work can be seen in his book ‘Return to Life Through Contrology.’

-Pilates follows core principles where emphasis is given to undertaking movement with precision from a strong and stable centre.
-There is also focus on working in a controlled and careful way with consideration given to the breathing.
+Pilates follows core principles where the emphasis is given to undertaking movement with precision from a strong and stable centre.
+There is also a focus on working in a controlled and careful way with consideration given to breathing.

 Pilates is a great way to increase your general health and wellbeing as it can help you to improve: